psych-ds/psychds-docs/docs/Guides/1_getting_started.md

 ## Name your data files

-Once your data files are formatted as CSVs, you will rename them to follow the Psych-DS pattern, which uses the concept of 'key-value' pairs.
-Psych-DS expects your data filenames to look like this:
+Once your data files are formatted as CSVs, you will rename them to follow the Psych-DS labeling pattern.
+We'll start with some examples.
+If you have just one CSV, it might be reasonable to just label it using a nickname for the study, like this:

+`study-ZebraQuestionnaire_data.csv`

+If each CSV represents a year of data collection, you could label a set of files like this:

+`year-2022_data.csv`

+`year-2023_data.csv`

+`year-2024_data.csv`

+If each participant generates up to four sessions of data, you might need to include two pieces of information in each filename:

+`participant-001_session-1_data.csv`

+`participant-001_session-2_data.csv`

+`participant-001_session-3_data.csv`

+`participant-001_session-4_data.csv`

+`participant-002_session-1_data.csv`

+`participant-002_session-2_data.csv`

+These examples show the 'key-value' pattern for filenames in Psych-DS.
+You choose as many categories (keys) as you need - study, year, participant, and session in the examples above - and give the appropriate value for each individual file.
+It's up to you how descriptive you want to make your filenames, and your data files don't all need to follow the same key-value structure.
+For instance, maybe you also have a summary file that merges all the participant data together:

+`participant-summary_data.csv`

+Use whatever patterns you need to be able to keep track of all the different parts, versions, or subsets of data that are included in your data files.
+The actual regular expression for allowed filenames in Psych-DS is:

 `[key-value_]+_data.csv`

-The `+` means that you can repeat as many pairs (i.e. labels, groupings, types of ID) as you need.
-You put a dash (`-`) between each key and value, and an underscore (`_`) between each pair.
+The `+` means that you can repeat as many key-value pairs as you need.
+You put a dash (`-`) between each key and its value, and an underscore (`_`) between each pair.
 We always use `_data.csv` as the suffix to distinguish these files from any other CSV files that might exist elsewhere in your project directory.

-To decide what your key-value pairs should be, think of what makes each of your data files different from the others.
-If each file corresponds to a different subject/participant, you might use pairs like `subj-001`, `subj-002` and so on.
-If all of your data is in just one file, a label like `study-ZebraQuestionnaire` might be enough.

-All together, this means that you will be renaming your data files to look like this:

-`subj-001_data.csv`

-`subj-002_data.csv`

-`subj-003_data.csv`

-`subj-004_data.csv`

-Or this:

-`study-ZebraQuestionnaire_data.csv`

-Or this:

-`study-BestExpEver_site-NYC_session-1_condition-A_description-allSubs_data.csv`

-Your data files don't all need to follow the same key-value structure.
-Use whatever patterns you need to be able to keep track of all the different parts, versions, or subsets of data that are included in your data files.
+As an exercise, see if you can notice what's wrong with each of the following filenames:

+`participant-summary.csv`

+`year2024_data.csv`

+`participant_001_data.csv`

 Here is our sample directory again, with the CSV files renamed to match Psych-DS requirements: